Hanjuku Hero

 Hanjuku Hero (半熟英雄, Hanjuku Hīrō) is a Japan-exclusive series of real-time strategy video games.
 It is directed by Takashi Tokita and published by Square Enix (formerly Square).
 The series contains four main titles and a spin-off game.
 The main titles are Hanjuku Hero (1988), Hanjuku Hero: Aa, Sekaiyo Hanjukunare...!
 (1992), Hanjuku Hero Tai 3D (2003), and Hanjuku Hero 4: 7-Nin no Hanjuku Hero (2005).
-The spinoff is a Nintendo DS game called Egg Monster Hero (2005), which is a role-playing game with an emphasis on touch-based gameplay.
+The spin-off is a Nintendo DS game called Egg Monster Hero (2005), which is a role-playing game with an emphasis on touch-based gameplay.
 The series is known for its humor and is centered on Lord Almamoon, the protagonist who must save his country from danger in each game.